 At the expiry of the Offer on April 27, 2017, Total owned approximately 86 per cent of the issued and outstanding Savanna Shares, which included Savanna Shares taken-up by Total under the Offer and Savanna Shares purchased in market transactions by Total after commencement of the Offer.

-The Offer represents the first successful hostile takeover under the new Canadian takeover bid regime implemented in May 2016.
+The Offer represents the first successful opposed takeover under the new Canadian takeover bid regime implemented in May 2016.

 Total Energy Services Inc. was represented in-house by Cam Danyluk, Vice President, Legal and General Counsel.